-In order to mitigate this problem, it is RECOMMENDED that a Primary
+In order to mitigate this problem, it is RECOMMENDED that a Primary use a broadcast network, such as CAN, CAN FD, or Ethernet to transmit metadata to all of its Secondaries at the same time.
+Note that this still does not guarantee that ECUs will always see the same versions of metadata at any time.
+This is because network traffic between Primaries and Secondaries may still get disrupted, especially if they are connected through intermediaries, such as gateways.
+Nevertheless, it should still be better than unicasting.
 If an update is intended to be applied to a gateway itself, it should be updated either before or after (but not during) update operations to ECUs on the other side of the gateway.
 This can help to avoid the disruption described above.